-Examines the influence of science and its applications through technology on individual lives, on society, and on how we view ourselves in the universe.
+The purpose of this course is to examine, with wonder and skepticism, some of the effects of science and technology on our society and on us as individuals.
 Prerequisite: Junior standing or completion of at least 15 General Education credit hours.
 Intro to Philosophy and Christian Thought recommended.